HigherOrderCO/Bend/FEATURES.md

 To see some more complex examples programs, check out the [examples](examples/) folder.

 ### Basic features
+Types in Bend are completely optional - you can write programs without any type annotations, but we'll be typing every function for clarity.
 We can start with a basic program that adds the numbers 3 and 2.
+Though

 ```py
 def main() -> u24: